cbaggers/rtg-math/README.md

  - construction from angle (seperately or as a vec3), axis-angle, scale, or induvidual components
  - inverse & affine-inverse
  - extraction of rows or columns as vectors
- - The non-consing api is still under development so currently only non-consing `*` is supported (PRs welcome!)
+ - The mat4 non-consing api is still under development so currently only non-consing `*` is supported
  - Optional generic API

 - Quaternions